About TameFlare

 TameFlare is licensed under the Elastic License v2 (ELv2).
 In short:

-• + Free to use, modify, and self-host
+• + Free to use, modify, and deploy

 • + Full source code available